Forecasting Characteristic 3D Poses of Human Actions: Ablation Studies

-\paragraph{Does a probabilistic prediction help?} In addition to comparing to state-of-the-art alternative approaches which make deterministic predictions, we compare in Table~\ref{tab:comparison} with our model backbone with a deterministic output head which regresses offset positions for each pose joint relative to the input positions.
+\paragraph{Does a probabilistic prediction help?} In addition to comparing to state-of-the-art alternative approaches which make deterministic predictions, we compare in Tab.~\ref{tab:ablation} with our model backbone with a deterministic output head (an MLP) replacing the volumetric heatmap decoder which regresses offset positions for each pose joint relative to the input positions.
 Removing our heatmap predictions similarly fails to effectively capture the characteristic modes; our probabilistic, heatmap-based predictions notably improve performance.

+\paragraph{Does per-voxel offset prediction help?} We analyze the effect of per-voxel offset prediction in Tab.~\ref{tab:ablation}, showing that they notably improve pose predictions.
+Applying pose refinement without offset prediction fails to achieve the same level of improvement.

-\paragraph{Does autoregressive pose joint sampling help?} We analyze the effect of our autoregressive pose joint sampling, quantitatively in Table~\ref{tab:ablation}, and qualitatively in Figure~\ref{fig:sampling_comparison}.
-We compare against a version of our model trained to predict each pose joint heatmap independently, and sample pose joints independently, which often results in valid individual pose joint predictions that are globally inconsistent with the other pose joints.
-In contrast, our autoregressive pose joint sampling helps to generate a likely, consistent pose.
+\paragraph{Does autoregressive pose joint sampling help?} We analyze the effect of our autoregressive pose joint sampling in Tab.~\ref{tab:ablation}.
+We compare against a version of our model trained to predict each pose joint heatmap independently, with pose joints sampled independently, which often results in valid individual pose joint predictions that are globally inconsistent with the other pose joints.
+In contrast, our autoregressive sampling helps to generate a likely, consistent pose.

+\paragraph{How diverse are the sampled poses?} We show qualitative examples of our multi-modal predictions in Fig. \ref{fig:multi-modality}, outlining the diversity of both heatmap predictions and sampled skeletons.
+We also evaluate our prediction diversity as MPJPE between our sampled outputs as part of Tab. \ref{tab:comparison}.

-\paragraph{What is the effect of the number of pose samples?} We evaluate taking a varying amount of pose samples from our predicted joint distribution; as expected, with more samples (from $6$ to $32$), we can even better predict the potential target characteristic pose.
+\paragraph{What is the effect of the number of pose samples?} If we take more pose samples from our predicted joint distribution (from $10$ to $50$), we can, as expected, better predict the potential target characteristic pose, as seen in Tab. \ref{tab:comparison}.

-\paragraph{Do different heatmap losses matter?} We evaluate our formulation for heatmap prediction as a discretized heatmap with a cross entropy loss against regressing heatmaps with an $\ell_1$ or $\ell_2$ loss, and find that our discretized formulation much more effectively model the relevant modes.
+\paragraph{Do different heatmap losses matter?} We evaluate our formulation for heatmap prediction as a discretized heatmap with a cross entropy loss against regressing heatmaps with an $\ell_1$ or $\ell_2$ loss, and find that our discretized formulation much more effectively models the relevant modes.

+\paragraph{Limitations.} Several limitations remain for our approach of characteristic 3d action pose forecasting.
+For instance, while our offset predictions help alleviate the ties to a volumetric heatmap grid, more precise modeling of smaller-scale behavior (e.g., detailed hand movement) would require more efficient representations such as sparse grids.
+In addition, our method relies on manually annotated characteristic 3d poses for supervision; while characteristic pose annotation is very efficient for new datasets, self-supervised formulations would also be an interesting future direction.